Happy-Ferret/docco-plus-multiline/README.md

 #### Options:

-Options available for docco-plus are listed below, These options do the same thing as docco options.
+Options available for docco-plus-multiline are listed below, These options do the same thing as docco options.
 In fact, they are passed as-is to the docco processor.
 Refer the Docco documentation on more details about these options.

  - `-h` or `--help` output usage information